Popolia/PaliaTools4--Search-Log-/README.md

 Ps: a new version is possible in .ps1

 ps2 : following a request from several users an exe has been created  ,  just download the .exe now
+      when you launch the .exe there will be more problems than with the .bat or .ps1 it will open the .log file directly.

 Why am I getting this message?